Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Data analysis

 \subsection{Cuts and background estimation}

 Based on the presented algorithms, three cuts are used to distinguish neutrino signals from thermal and anthropogenic background.
-Thermal noise has to be reduced by a factor $10^{-10}$ to reach the goal of ten times less events than the expected number of neutrinos.
+Thermal noise must be reduced by a factor $10^{-10}$ to reach the goal of ten times less events than the expected number of neutrinos.
 This can be achieved mainly by requiring a time sequence quality parameter of at least $0.6$ to select an event.
-Further, to make sure that a reconstruction worked properly and to reject the remaining thermal noise, the residual is required to be less than $10^{-4}$.
+Furthermore, to select high quality reconstructions and reject the remaining thermal noise, the residual is required to be less than $10^{-4}$.
 In this way only well-reconstructed impulsive radio signals are kept, which can further be reduced by angular cuts.
-The cut values for the time sequence parameter and the reconstruction residual have not been optimized in a strictly systematic way.
-There might thus be room for improvement in an analysis which uses the presented algorithms.
+As the cut values for the time sequence parameter and the reconstruction residual have not been optimized in a strictly systematic way, we note that there might be room for improvement in a subsequent analysis employing these algorithms.
+Figure \ref{fig_QPRes} illustrates the steep decline of the noise distribution towards the cut boundaries in the two main cut parameters.
+As a representative thermal noise sample, all data from the $10\%$ burn-sample which cannot be correlated to a known signal source (pulsers, surface activities) are used.
+Simulated signal events from the dataset described in Section \ref{ch_simulation} are distributed broadly compared to that noise sample.